hull/hull-connectors/NEW_README.md

 - Lightweight connectors boot the same way in production.
 The fact that they're lightweight is entirely handled by the `type` in their manifest
 - WEB mode supported: Use (or override) the `WEB_CONCURRENCY` env var to define how many instances to boot on the PM2 cluster.
 - On heroku, `WEB_CONCURRENCY` is computed from the `WEB_MEMORY` env var which you can set to tell Heroku how much memory to allocate for your instance.
 Heroku will use this and compute `WEB_CONCURRENCY` to match based on the Dyno's sizes.
+- You can use SERVER_MAX_CONNECTIONS and SERVER_BACKLOG to fine-tune how Express will respond

 ### Node Args